emrgnt-cmplxty/fermi/docs/docs/2.develop/contracts/anatomy.md

 ### Public and Private methods
 All public methods that are exposed will be **callable by all users** in the blockchain.
 In the donation contract above, such methods are:

-1. `donate`: A method in which the users attaches Axion in to donate.
+1. `donate`: A method in which the users attaches Fermi in to donate.
 2. `get_donation_by_number`: Returns a recorded donation, stating how much a user donated.
 3. `new`: Enables to initialize the contract with a specific `beneficiary`.
 This function is made private by enforcing that the caller is the contract account itself.